themesberg/flowbite-vue/docs/components/heading.md

 import HCustom from './typography/heading/HCustom.vue'
 </script>

-# Svelte Heading - Flowbite
+# Vue Heading - Flowbite

 #### The heading component defines six levels of title elements from H1 to H6 that are used as titles and subtitles on a web page based on multiple styles and layouts